-See the job titles used in the production of the mills (in the right hand column).
+See the job titles used in mills (in the right hand column).
 These are the terms you're likely to see in census returns and other documents.

 For most factory and mill employees, the working week consisted of eleven and a half or twelve hours (including meal breaks) from Monday to Friday plus a half day of six hours on Saturday.